oktapath/oktapath.github.io/_posts/2020-08-31-dotnet-tooling.markdown

 - __[git - the simple guide](http://rogerdudler.github.io/git-guide/)__
 - __[Pro git book](http://rogerdudler.github.io/git-guide/)__

-We use our prefered shell of choice: PowerShell.
-To get the latest version of PowerShell, just hit the [releases tab on their github page](https://github.com/PowerShell/powershell/releases).
+We use our preferred shell of choice: PowerShell.
+To get the latest version of PowerShell, just hit the [releases tab on their GitHub page](https://github.com/PowerShell/powershell/releases).
 Have the latest [git client for windows](https://git-scm.com/download/win) installed and you are almost ready to go.

 The latest step is to install a PowerShell module that integrates the git client very well with PowerShell, we use the [Posh-Git module](https://github.com/dahlbyk/posh-git) for this, you can install it by simply doing: